Investment apps have revolutionised how we interact with the stock market.

 - Need little money to start with

-- Costly if balance under $6k
+- Costly if the balance is under $7.5k

 - Easy to make changes (maybe too easy)

-This means Raiz will allow you to invest with whatever money you have, will make sure your portfolio is balanced the way you prefer and reinvest any dividends for you.
+This means Raiz will allow you to invest with whatever money you have, will make sure your portfolio is balanced the way you prefer, and reinvest any dividends for you.

-Their philosophy is to look towards “where the world is going” so are big on tech companies across world.
+Their philosophy is to look towards “where the world is going” so are big on tech companies across the world.
 You've all heard of these names Amazon, Adobe, IBM, Google, A2 milk, AfterPay, Tesla are all prominent.

 They are very transparent in how they operate which makes it easy to understand their offer, which is that it's a managed fund of selected stocks (As opposed to a group of ETFs).